Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 You can visit space at Epcot

 One of the most highly anticipated dining experiences opened at Epcot in September 2021 with Space 220.
-You can now take a ride to a simulated space station 220 miles above the park to relax surrounded by views of Earth from above.
-It is a prix fix meal with the option to add on to your meal and advanced dining reservations are recommended.
+You can now take a ride to a simulated space station 220 miles above the park.
+Relax surrounded by views of Earth from above.
+It is a prix fix meal.
+You have the option to add on to your meal.
+Advanced dining reservations are recommended.
 To find out whether the hype is worth it read: Is Space 220 Really Worth the Hype.

 credit: @dizndonohues

-This restaurant also offers a lounge experience where you can get a bite, have a drink, and take in the atmosphere (no pun intended) without the full price of the meal.
+This restaurant also offers a lounge experience.
+You can get a bite, have a drink, and take in the atmosphere (no pun intended).
+Enjoy all this without the full price of the meal.
 Seating is on a first come first serve basis.

 Epcot Festivals

 Nearly year round, Epcot hosts festivals that celebrate the season.
-The festivals are included with regular park admission and are full of food samples at small kitchens around World Showcase from different countries and more.
+The festivals are a free experience included with regular park admission.
+They are full of food samples at small kitchens.
+These kitchens feature dishes from different countries and more around World Showcase.
 You will also experience entertainment and special events related to the celebration at each festival.
 The festivals are as follows:

 Try samples of food from around the World during the festivals at Epcot